 Kelly has achieved various academic and community service awards including J&J Nursing Student Leadership for Canada, and an award for Leadership in Healthcare Innovation.
 Active in the community for years as basketball coach and chair of Parent/School Support committees, Kelly has also served on the Board of the Potash Corp Civic Centre, past chair of the Suicide Prevention Committee, is Founding Member and past 1st President of the Nurse Practitioners of New Brunswick and served on the Sussex Area Community Foundation Board for several years.
 Kelly’s initiative, community mindedness and knowledge of the healthcare needs are driving forces behind her vision to bring publicly available epinephrine and naloxone to all communities.

 Graduate of the University of New Brunswick from the Business Administration program and Applied Information Technology at ITI, John has worked in Sales and IT for a variety of verticals including Oil & Gas, Education, Advertising, Utilities and Healthcare for over 30 years.
 He has achieved numerous sales achievement awards at each company he has worked with including an eight-time Presidents Club award winner and in the community as Volunteer of the Year.
 John is committed to the local community, having served as a coach in hockey, baseball, ball hockey and soccer, as well as serving on the Board of Minor Hockey as President and Vice-President for over 10 years.
-John also served as Cub Scout Leader for over 5 years and on the Board of the Sussex United Church.
-He most recently became a Master Distiller and is one of the founding owners of Sussex Craft Distillery.
+John also served as Cub Scout Leader for over 5 years.
+He is founding member, President and Master Distiller of the Sussex Craft Distillery which has won provincial, national and international awards for their products.

 Suffering from his own allergy to certain shellfish John is keenly aware of the need for publicly available epinephrine auto injectors.
 His varied business background, community engagement and personal interest drive this need to share the experience of the Sussex Community Pilot.